eselkin/awesome-computational-neuroscience/contributing.md

 # Contributing to the awesome computational neuroscience list
 1. You must have a github account (create one or log in)
 2. You must submit changes by pull-request (i.e. Fork this repository, make your changes in your version of the repository, then make a pull request with your pushed changes)
-3. The only file that will accept pull-requests is the ```README.md``` file.
-4. Abuses of anything are not tolerated.
+3. Abuses of anything or anyone are not tolerated.

 ## Contributing a new school
 While most schools do not have a computational neuroscience or theoretical neuroscience department or Ph.D. program, we would like to solely accept schools that have at least a graduate specialization/training program in these areas.
 Any school, in the U.S.A. or elsewhere is welcome as long as it meets this criterion.
+Faculty who have been identified as PIs should be listed unless current publications cannot be located...
+It's really important to be able to read the publications of the people with whom you are interested in working!

 1. Each school is preceded by a ## followed by the name of the school.
 The name of the school should be a hyperlink to the faculty page or the application to graduate education page for the program in computational neuroscience.
 2. A `<div id="unique_school_name">` tag should be surrounding the name of the school with an id attribute that is specific to that school.